DEPARTMENT OF BANKING

 The proposal implements a regulatory framework for the oversight of continuing education for licensees under the MBBA, as mandated by the new section 4(e) of the MBBA which was contained in the act of December 21, 1998 (P. L. 987, No. 131).
 The new section 4(e) of the MBBA was the result of the mortgage industry seeking continuing education for the first mortgage industry in this Commonwealth.
 The mortgage industry also sought to have continuing education regulated by the Department by requiring the Department to promulgate appropriate regulations to govern the continuing education programs.

 Explanation of Regulatory Requirements

-If IRRC has objections to any portion of the proposed amendments, it will notify the Department within 30 days of the close of the Committee comment period.
+Under section 5(g) of the Regulatory Review Act, if IRRC has objections to any portion of the proposal, it will notify the Department within 10 days of the close of the Committees' review period.
 The notification shall specify the regulatory review criteria which have not been met by that portion.
-The Regulatory Review Act specifies detailed procedures for review and comments including objections to the proposed amendments by IRRC, the General Assembly and the Office of Attorney General prior to final publication and approval of the proposed amendments.
+The Regulatory Review Act specifies detailed procedures for review and comments including objections to the proposal by IRRC the General Assembly and the Office of Attorney General, prior to final publication and approval of the proposal.

 TITLE 10.
 BANKS AND BANKING